You are too tired of the bustling cities with crowded stresses, noisy cars, and hard-working days?

 You get what you wish for as long as you live in a good way, be nice to everyone around you.

 You can visit Tran Quoc Pagoda and pray anytime.
 Nevertheless, you may wanna avoid the crowded time, the 1st and 15th day of each month in the Lunar calendar.
-On these days, people pray for happiness. look for a peaceful mind after stressful days.
+These days, people pray for happiness. look for a peaceful mind after stressful days.

 Tran Quoc Pagoda is the center and representative of Buddhism in Hanoi and Vietnam in general.